ExpressionEngine/ExpressionEngine-User-Guide/docs/control-panel/file-manager/upload-directories.md

 ##### Adapter

 The file storage adapter to use.
-ExpressionEngine is shipped with "Local" adapter to work with files on local filesystem.
-You can get more adapters in the [Add-on Store](https://expressionengine.com/add-ons)
+ExpressionEngine is shipped with the "Local" adapter to work with files on local filesystem.
+Other adapters for use with cloud storage systems are available in the [Add-on Store](https://expressionengine.com/add-ons).

 ##### Upload directory